ahujaesh/birthday-surprise/CONTRIBUTING.md

 If you see an issue, or think of an enhancement, for this site, please add an issue or push a PR.
-All help is appreciatied and I'll make sure to credit you with a link to your profile in the intro screen.
+All help is appreciated and I'll make sure to credit you with a link to your profile in the intro screen.
 Thanks!